Wright Flyer III: Flying at Kill Devil Hills

 To keep their knowledge from falling into competitors' hands, the Wrights stopped flying, and disassembled the airplane on November 5, 1905.

-They returned to Kitty Hawk in May of 1908 to flight test their modified 1905 flyer, which they equipped with upright hand controls and seats for the pilot and passenger.
+They returned to Kitty Hawk in May 1908 to flight test their modified 1905 flyer, which they equipped with upright hand controls and seats for the pilot and passenger.
 They were required by the Signal Corps to produce an airplane "capable of carrying two men and sufficient fuel supplies for a flight of 125 miles, with a speed of at least 40 miles an hour."
 They started flying on 6 May, were first witnessed flying by correspondents on 11 May, and flew their first passenger on 14 May.

 On May 14, 1908, Wilbur flew mechanic Charles Furnas (1880–1941) 1968 ft in 29 seconds, making him the first airplane passenger.
 The same day, Orville also flew with Furnas, this time 2125 ft in 4 minutes 2 seconds.
 Orville's flight with Furnas was seen by newspaper reporters hiding among the sand dunes; they mistakenly thought Wilbur and Orville were flying together.
 He is one of the few people to fly with both Wright brothers (their sister Katharine being another).

 Later that day, Wilbur was flying solo when he moved one of the new control levers the wrong way and crashed into the sand, suffering bruises.
 The Flyer's front elevator was wrecked, and the practice flights ended.
 Due to deadlines for their upcoming public demonstration flights in France and Virginia, the Wrights did not repair the airplane, and it never flew again.

-Survivors
+Surviving aircraft

 The Wright Flyer III was left in its damaged condition in the North Carolina hangar.
 In 1911, the Berkshire Museum of Pittsfield, Massachusetts, through one Zenas Crane, obtained most of the components from both the abandoned Flyer and the 1911 Wright glider, but never assembled or exhibited them.
 The parts of the 1905 aircraft remained in Massachusetts for almost forty years, until Orville requested their return in 1946 for the Flyer's restoration as a central exhibit at Edward A. Deeds' Carillon Park in Dayton, Ohio.

 Some Kitty Hawk residents also possessed pieces of the 1905 airplane.
 Deeds and Orville also obtained many of these for the restoration.
 At the end of the 1947–1950 restoration process, craftsmen estimated that the 1905 aircraft retained between 60 and 85% of its original material.
 The 1905 airplane is now displayed in the Wright Brothers Aviation Center at Carillon Historical Park.
 The aircraft and display are part of the Dayton Aviation Heritage National Historical Park.
 The restored 1905 Wright Flyer III is the only fixed-wing aircraft to be designated a National Historic Landmark.